chapel-lang/chapel/doc/rst/developer/chips/point-of-instantiation.rst

  1. Meet the strict requirements above (e.g. public, none defined at point of definiton)
- 2. Use 'implements' clauses to explicitly provide the functions to the generic function - see CHIP #2.
+ 2. Use ``implements`` clauses to explicitly provide the functions to the generic function - see CHIP 2.
+ 3. Require these dependencies as first-class function arguments.

 Implications
 ++++++++++++

-The `<` function is still passable to the `Sort` module, including when multiple `<` functions are declared at different scopes at the point of instantiation.
+The ``<`` function is still passable to the ``Sort`` module, including when multiple ``<`` functions are declared at different scopes at the point of instantiation.

 The caching strategy for generic instantiations would need to be improved